womri1998/WordleSolver/README.md

-# Minigames-Cheats
+# Wordle
-Some utils to win popular minigames
+A cheat module for the popular game Wordle.